 Education | $524 |

-Dr. Richard Robison's specialty is pediatric neurosurgery.
-On average, patients gave him a rating of 5.0 stars (out of 5).
-His areas of expertise include spinal cord tumor, dystonia, and tumor resection.
-Dr. Robison is affiliated with Loma Linda University Health.
-He is a graduate of Washington University in St. Louis School of Medicine.
-For his professional training, Dr. Robison completed a residency program at Los Angeles County+USC Medical Center.
-He speaks Spanish.
+Dr. Richard Robison is a pediatric neurosurgery specialist in Loma Linda, CA. He is rated 5.0 stars (out of 5) by his patients.
+Areas of expertise for Dr. Robison include spinal cord tumor, dystonia, and tumor resection.
+He is affiliated with Loma Linda University Health.
+He attended Washington University in St. Louis School of Medicine and then went on to complete his residency at Los Angeles County+USC Medical Center.
+Dr. Robison speaks Spanish.